lazywithclass/postmessage-little-helper/README.md

     console.log(event.detail.theAnswer)
   });
 ```

-You're not forced to use the pmlh part as event name, but I think that helps adding clarity, specially if you're dealing with a lot of event listeners
+You're not forced to use the pmlh part as event name, but I think that helps adding clarity, specially if you're dealing with a lot of event listeners.
 For a working example play with `test-opener.html` and `test-opened.html`, remember to allow popups.

 ### Installation